faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 hand, use dedicated `MetadataRequest` for receiving metadata information.
 They request information about interested topics, their partition and leaders.
 Details can be found [here](https://kafka.apache.org/protocol.html#The_Messages_Metadata).

+### Replication from leader

+As I mentioned before, the follower replicas use the `FetchRequest` for requesting messages from leader.
+For now, just assume that the only parameter is offset.
+So, `FetchRequest(offset=x)` means that:
+1. the requesting replica wants messages with offsets `>= x`
+2. the requesting replica confirms that it persisted locally all messages with offsets `< x` (and now it wants more)
+3. the leader replica seeing that request returns messages with offset `>= x` and save in its internal state that the requesting replica has all messages with offsets `< x`.

+The end of the broker's log for a particular partition is called `LEO` (Log End Offset).
+It indicates, that broker/replica has messages with offsets up to `LEO - 1`.
+So `LEO` is the first offset that the replica doesn't have yet.
+For example, if the replica has log of messages with offsets `[0,1,2,3,4,5]`, its `LEO=6`.

 ### Replicas vs In-Sync Replicas
 As I explained previously, once the `KafkaProducer` sends the `ProduceRequest` to the partition leader, the broker saves the message, and then follower replicas keep up by fetching it using `FetchRequest` api.
 Let's take as an example the